common-workflow-language/user_guide/src/topics/inputs.md

     prefix: --example-string
 ```

 String types appear on the command line as literal values.
 The `prefix`
 is optional, if provided, it appears as a separate argument on the
-command line before the parameter .
+command line before the parameter.
 In the example above, this is
 rendered as `--example-string hello`.

 ```cwl